-Remember that Griffinfinches do NOT come when called, so if yours gets too far away, you may have difficulty running him down.
-If you've "had it up to here" chasing a recalcitrant Griffinfinch on windy days, you might consider a radical surgical procedure that involves a hole punch and a length of string.
+Remember that Griffinfinches do not come when called.
+Ever.
+So if yours gets too far away, you'll have to give chase.
+If you've "had it up to here" chasing your Griffinfinch on windy days, you might consider a radical surgical procedure involving a hole punch and a length of string.
 Needless to say, this should only be carried out under general anesthesia.

 A less-drastic solution for a wandering Griffinfinch is to tape him to a sheet of heavy cardboard.
 Unfortunately, this will cut down on his ability to exercise, so he may become lethargic.

 - Training.
 Griffinfinches are not impressed by treats or praise, and they're oblivious to scolding.
 If you roll your Griffinfinch into a tube and wrap the leash loosely around him, you may be able to coax him to "come" and "heel".
-Of course, if he has been subjected to the afore-mentioned surgical procedure involving the hole punch, you can force him to obey you, but then you risk breaking his spirit.
+Of course you can force him to obey you if you have subjected him to that surgical procedure involving the hole punch.
+But then you risk breaking his spirit.

 - Escape attempts.
 Some Griffinfinches, no matter where you put them, will quietly slide off onto the floor, where they will lie silently while you stride around the room searching for them and uttering bad words.

-When looking for a missing Griffinfinch, check first under the furniture.
-They like to hide -- sometimes because they're manipulative, sometimes because they're shy.
-If you have a shy Griffinfinch, he is more likely to feel secure and stay put if you tuck him inside a manila file folder when you have to set him down.
+When looking for a missing Griffinfinch, check under the furniture.
+They like to hide – sometimes because they're manipulative, sometimes because they're shy.
+If you have a shy Griffinfinch, he is more likely to feel secure and stay put if you tuck him inside a manila file folder when set him down.

 Alas, some Griffinfinches will NEVER stay where you put them.
-You may have to "get tough" with stubborn Griffinfinches by weighing them down with a paperweight or attaching them to a clipboard.
+You may need to "get tough" with stubborn Griffinfinches by weighing them down with a paperweight or attaching them to a clipboard.

-You can try a paperclip -- i.e. attaching the Griffinfinch to other sheets of paper -- but a really strong and determined Griffinfinch will simply take the other papers with him.
+You can try using a paperclip – attaching the Griffinfinch to other sheets of paper – but a really determined Griffinfinch will simply take the other papers with him.
 If you find a whole pile of papers hiding under the furniture, and a Griffinfinch is attached to them, don't punish the other papers.
-Undoubtedly it was the Griffinfinch who masterminded the whole thing, while the other papers simply "went along for the ride."
+Undoubtedly it was the Griffinfinch who masterminded the whole thing.
+The other papers simply "went along for the ride."

 - Defensive reactions.
-Speaking of punishing.....if you try to discipline them by handling them roughly, Griffinfinches (more than any other breed) may give you papercuts.
+If you discipline a Griffinfinch by handling him roughly, he might give you papercuts.
 If you have a really bad-tempered Griffinfinch and you need to discipline him, I recommend wearing gloves.

 - Grooming.
-Your Griffinfinch's coat can be kept clean of dust and debris by wiping it with a DRY cloth or by blowing gently on it.
-DO NOT BATHE HIM!
-Remember what happened to the Wicked Witch of the West!
+Your Griffinfinch's coat can be kept clean of dust and debris by wiping it with a dry cloth or by blowing gently on it.
+Do not bathe him in water.
+Remember what happened to the Wicked Witch of the West.

 Your Griffinfinch does not require trimming or clipping unless he has excessive white space around him.

-If you make a mistake when trimming your Griffinfinch, you may be able to fix it with tape or glue, but everyone will be able to tell that you messed it up and they will snicker at your oddly-trimmed Griffinfinch behind your back.
+If you make a mistake when trimming your Griffinfinch, you can try to fix it with tape or glue, but everyone will be able to tell that you messed it up and they will snicker at your Griffinfinch behind your back.

 - Noise levels.
 Normally, Griffinfinches are very quiet.
 But if you harass them by waving them around, they make a flapping noise, and if you crumple them, they make a pitiful crackling sound.